C&C 29

-The design has sleeping accommodation for six people, with a double "V"-berth in the bow cabin, two straight settee berths in the main cabin and an aft cabin with a double berth on the port side.
-The galley is located on the starboard side just forward of the companionway ladder.
-The galley is L-shaped and is equipped with a three-burner stove, ice box and a sink.
+It has six berths.
+The galley is on the starboard side just forward of the companionway ladder.
+The galley is L-shaped and is equipped with a stove, ice box and a sink.
 A navigation station is opposite the galley, on the port side.
-The head is located just aft of the bow cabin.
+The head is just aft of the bow cabin.

 The boat has a PHRF racing average handicap of 177 with a high of 191 and low of 172.
 It has a hull speed of 6.51 kn.